mysociety/jkan/_datasets/everypolitician-palau-house-of-delegates.md

 ---
 schema: default
-title: Politician Data: Palau — House of Delegates
+title: 'Politician Data: Palau — House of Delegates'
 organization: EveryPolitician
 notes: Data on the people within the House of Delegates legislature of Palau.
 resources: